-collapse of the magnetization, by fully penetrating the sample with a transverse magnetic field parallel to the ab plane, $\mu_0 H{p\perp c} \simeq J{c\perp} a \approx 9.42T$, is much higher than our previous estimation, $\mu_0 H{p\parallel c} = 58.5mT$.
-In other words, according to the charge conservation principle and the critical state theory, we would need to apply a very strong transverse magnetic field, in order to create current profiles flowing along the c-axis capable to consume (redistribute) the existent current profiles flowing along the ab-plane.
+A semi-quantitative explanation of the inuence of the aspect ratio on the demagnetization factor for stacked superconducting tapes can be achieved by analyzing the limiting case of a type-II superconducting platelet of thickness $c \ll a$, b, when before applying the transverse oscillating magnetic field H{ab} , the sample is assumed to be fully penetrated by a magnetic field perpendicular to the platelet surface $(H{\parallel c})$.
+Then, when the field H{ab} is not too large, i.e., $H{\perp c} < J{c\perp}a$, the sheet current (J_x, J_y) decays very little during a cycle of the ac field and therefore, the relaxation time measured in units of $t' = (a/c)\pi J{c\perp}/(\omega H{ab}^{peak})$ increases as the thickness of the sample decreases.8 In other words, according to the charge conservation principle and the critical state theory, we would need to apply a very strong transverse magnetic field in order to create current profiles flowing along the c-axis, capable to consume (redistribute) the existent current profiles flowing along the ab-plane.
 This simple fact explains why the demagnetization factor of a stack of 2G-HTS tapes is significantly reduced when it is compared with a superconducting bulk.
-Besides, we performed an additional experimental verification by trying to magnetize the stack of 2G-HTS tapes (initially demagnetized) in perpendicular direction to the c axis, by using the field cooling magnetization method with the same rate of magnetic field used before for getting a trapped inductive field of 120mT parallel to the c-axis, but no magnetization signal was observed and therefore, no appreciable current along the c-axis was induced.
+Besides, we performed an additional experimental verification by trying to magnetize the stack of 2G-HTS tapes (initially demagnetized) in perpendicular direction to the c axis.
+In this case, by using the field cooling magnetization method with the same rate of magnetic field used before for getting a trapped inductive field of 120 mT parallel to the c-axis, no magnetization signal was observed, and therefore, no appreciable current along the c-axis was induced.

-Finally, in Fig. 3 we show the renormalized intensity of the trapped magnetic field $H{\parallel c}/H{max}$ at the center of the bottom layer of the stack of 2G-HTS tapes as a function of the number of cycles and elapsed time (up to 200 sec), when an ac transverse magnetic field of different amplitudes and frequencies is applied.
-Besides the relevant decreasing on the demagnetization factor found when a stack of 2G-HTS tapes is used as replacement of a HTS bulk, our results can be summarized by analyzing the final values of the trapped field when a certain number of cycles of the transverse magnetic field has been applied.
-In this sense, the percentage demagnetization factor related with the decremental on the trapped field at the center of the bottom layer of the superconducting stack, after 100 cycles of the ac transverse field is shown in Fig. 4.
+Finally, in Fig. 3, we show the renormalized intensity of the trapped magnetic field $H{\parallel c}/H{max}$ at the center of the bottom layer of the stack of 2G-HTS tapes as a function of the number of cycles and elapsed time (up to 200 s), when an ac transverse magnetic field of different amplitudes and frequencies is applied.
+Only the results for the three sets of experiments discussed above are shown, in order to allow a clearer picture of the demagnetization phenomena.
+However, besides the relevant decreasing on the demagnetization factor found when a stack of 2G-HTS tapes is used, our results can be also summarized by analyzing the final values of the trapped field when a certain number of cycles of the transverse magnetic field has been applied.
+In this sense, the percentage demagnetization factor related with the decremental on the trapped field at the center of the bottom layer of the superconducting stack, after 100 cycles of the ac transverse field are shown in Fig. 4.
 On the one hand, it can be noticed that the demagnetization factor linearly increases with the amplitude of the transverse magnetic field, $|H{ab}^{peak}|$.
-On the other hand, the higher the operating frequency of the transverse field the lower the demagnetization factor.
-We also call the attention to the reader to the fact that our observations for stacks of 2G-HTS tapes confirm the original statement made for superconducting bulks by E. H. Brandt in Ref.
-21, when he affirmed that the ac magnetic susceptibility $\chi(\omega)$ during creep, shows a universal linear behavior depending only on the geometry and the creep time, but not on temperature, applied or internal magnetic field, or any material parameter.
+On the other hand, the higher the operating frequency of the transverse field, the lower the demagnetization factor.
+Here, we also call the attention to the reader to the fact that our observations for stacks of 2G-HTS tapes confirm the original statement made for superconducting bulks by Brandt in Ref.
+14, when he affirmed that the ac magnetic susceptibility $\chi(\omega)$ during creep shows a universal linear behavior depending only on the geometry and the creep time, but not on temperature, applied or internal magnetic field, or any material parameter.